xoolive/xoolive.github.io/_posts/2016-05-10-playing-with-adsb-signals.md

 layout: post
 lang: en
 tags: technical
-title: Getting ADS-B signals
+title: Playing with ADS-B signals
 ---

 So I finally got my dongle.

-It just started as I played with air traffic data I am not supposed to have, and it just didn't plot well around airports.
+It just started as I played with air traffic data I am not supposed to have, and it just did not plot well around airports.
 The idea was, as part of the student project I mentor, to have students plot the takeoff and approach/landing pathways used by airlines during one full day.
 Actually, I find it nice to see routes emerging on a map as airplanes fly them.